nanoxd/laptop/README.md

 * Postgres gem for talking to Postgres from Ruby
 * Qt for headless JavaScript testing via Capybara Webkit
 * Rails gem for writing web applications
-* Rbenv for managing versions of the Ruby programming language
+* RVM for managing versions of the Ruby programming language
 * Redis for storing key-value data
 * Ruby Build for installing Rubies
 * Ruby stable for writing general-purpose code